llogan382/learning/node/digging/notes/digging4.md

 # How to access inputs?

+Best way to get info into input, is through command line parameter.
+Access the args passed in.

 Access arguments passed to our program through process.args, which is an array of objects passed.